BenLehr/mail-tracker-campaigns/README.md

 ## Usage

-Once installed, all outgoing mail will be logged to the database.
+Once installed, you can create Trackable Mails with a command, this mails will be logged to the database.

 The following config options are available in config/mail-tracker.php:

 -   **name**: set your App Name.
 -   **inject-pixel**: set to true to inject a tracking pixel into all outgoing html emails.